M3RG-IITD/llamat/README.md

         python3 mof1_run.py 0 ../models/llamat3chat_hf llamat3chat

 running the above code will run the model provided on the doping tasks and produce an output pickle file with the name llamat3chat_mof1_test.pkl, which can be passed to the evaluation function.
+For running inference on these tasks using other models, we have provided examples in `src/SIE_external` for GPT, Claude, and Gemini for reference.

 #### running evaluation on the output file:
         python3 {doping, mof1, mof2, discomat}_eval.py <SAVE_NAME_PREFIX>